wille/review-app-operator/README.md

 Use the [Review App Action](https://github.com/wille/review-app-action) to keep deployments in sync with Pull Requests.

-The Review App Operator consists of two main components:
+The Review App Operator consists of four components:

 - **Manager**: The controller responsible for creating and managing the deployments and keeping them in sync
 - **Forwarder**: The proxy responsible for routing traffic to the correct deployment and starting deployments on demand
 - **Downscaler**: Watches pull request deployments and downscales if no traffic is received after `scaleDownAfter` (default 1h)
+- **Deployment Webhook**: Receives pull request open, sync and close events from Github Actions with [`wille/review-app-action`](https://github.com/wille/review-app-action)

 ## Installation